Deraobi/deraobi/README.md

 ### Hey 👋, I'm Precious!!
-A student of Molecular Biology interested in Coding and Anime
+A student of Molecular Biology interested in Software Testing

 <!--